OranWeb/TornHub/src/content/Memento-Mori-Faction-focus.md

 ![](https://cdn.discordapp.com/attachments/748273798721044523/748622494625169428/unknown.png)

-###### Memento Mori used to be a Good faction back in the day, it was also called as a faction 'to keep an eye on' in the [newspaper article 5 years ago](https://www.torn.com/newspaper.php#!/articles/185), to see what exactly happen and how the faction disappeared I sat down with Tascon (leader), sparkyMarky, Donandres, and OC Manager M3G47HR0N
+#### Memento Mori used to be a Good faction back in the day, it was also called as a faction 'to keep an eye on' in the [newspaper article 5 years ago](https://www.torn.com/newspaper.php#!/articles/185), to see what exactly happen and how the faction disappeared I sat down with [Tascon](https://www.torn.com/profiles.php?XID=209070) (leader), [sparkyMarky](https://www.torn.com/profiles.php?XID=1392638), [Donandres](https://www.torn.com/profiles.php?XID=1512694), and OC Manager [M3G47HR0N](https://www.torn.com/profiles.php?XID=343124)

-The original faction id 8706 hasn't disappeared per say, its still alive in existence and kicking as unleashed, However, the Faction timeline is pretty fascinating (you can check out the fancy timeline graphics if you continue reading)
+The original [faction id 8706](https://www.torn.com/factions.php?step=profile&ID=8706) hasn't disappeared per say, its still alive in existence and kicking as [Unleashed](https://www.torn.com/factions.php?step=profile&ID=8706), However, the Faction timeline is pretty fascinating (you can check out the fancy timeline graphics if you continue reading)

->The faction Memento Mori was originally named "The Little House on the Prairie" and founded with my 2 good friends back then - Whiterose (may she rest in peace) and UnFairlane (A good danish friend of mine with similar interest in online games)
+>The faction Memento Mori was originally named "The Little House on the Prairie" and founded with my 2 good friends back then - [Whiterose](https://www.torn.com/profiles.php?XID=365252) (may she rest in peace) and [UnFairlane](https://www.torn.com/profiles.php?XID=450963) (A good danish friend of mine with similar interest in online games)
 We wanted to have a retreatment place for us to sit and grow old, no pressure, no wars or issues - just laid back training for years to come...
-Whiterose had an illness in RL and knew her time was short, so that was her reason for getting a safe place to stay.
+[Whiterose](https://www.torn.com/profiles.php?XID=365252) had an illness in RL and knew her time was short, so that was her reason for getting a safe place to stay.
 I was a bit more active and social and gained many relationships along the way.
 I have always wanted to help new people to the game - and help them grow.
 The big factions controlled the game, and it was hard for anyone to get into a good faction without any help to progress.

 Tascon realized at this Point that faction members liked the way he managed the faction and he Personally wanted to have more action hence he had members and leaders Create Memento Mori.